Sheep Farming Questions and Answers:

 Sheep Farming Questions and Answers – Do sheep have horns and do they grow back?

 It is a general belief that all male sheep (ram) have horns and the female sheep (ewe) may or may not have horns, which depends on the variety of the breed.
 The horn is a hollow structure with a keratinous sheath attached to the skull of the sheep.
 The horns of a sheep start growing when it is two or three years old and continue to grow during its entire lifetime.
 It is to be understood that the horn of a sheep has blood flowing through it, so sometimes when it is broken or cut it bleeds, but can re-grow.
-The horn dry up and become hollow from the interior when the sheep dies.
+The horn dries up and becomes hollow from the interior when the sheep dies.

 It is a condition in sheep when lesions are observed due to the presence of tapeworms.
 This condition is also known as cysticercus ovis.
 The symptom of the disease is known by the hard white cyst on the surface or below the muscle tissue of the sheep.
 This worm is passed on to sheep by dogs.
 The eggs from the tapeworms in dogs found in the pasture land infest the sheep by forming cysts in the muscle tissues.
 Blemishes can be found in sheep meat infected with measles.
 The control of this condition is difficult in a single attempt, but regular treatment procedures can help overcome the condition.
 Most important of all is to stop the transmission of the parasites from dogs to sheep.